Kodi (film): Plot

 Kodi and Anbu are twin brothers.
-Politics have been a part of Kodi's life ever since his birth in Pollachi.
-Kodi's mute father Murugan was a low-rung Democratic party worker and led his twins to be named by their Party president.
+Politics has been a part of Kodi's life ever since his birth in Pollachi.
+Kodi's mute father Murugan was a low-rung Democratic party worker and led his twins to be named by their party president.
 He brings Kodi into the world of politics before self-immolating in protest against a factory whose toxic mercury waste had ruined lives in the locality in 1995.
 Anbu, an engineering college professor, is apolitical.
-Kodi grows up being political with his friend Bhagat and is in a relationship with Rudra who, like Kodi, has been a politician all her life, but with the opposing Republican party currently in power.
+Kodi grows up being political with his friend Bhagat Singh and is in a relationship with Rudra, who, like Kodi, has been a politician all her life, but with the opposing Republican party currently in power.
 Kodi, despite opposition from ex-minister Marimuthu, becomes District Youth Wing Organizer for the party's Coimbatore district due to his popularity and work.

 While fighting members of the opposition on the street one day, Kodi breaks a trolley of eggs that Malathi is trying to sell to a shopkeeper.
 She chases after him to no avail, before leaving for an appointment at a college cafeteria where she has an interview for a contract to sell eggs.
-She comes across Anbu, mistaking him for Kodi, before finding out about his twin brother.
+She comes across Anbu, mistaking him for Kodi, before knowing about his twin brother.
 Anbu and Malathi fall in love.
-Later on, Malathi tells him about how the factories near her village dump all of their mercury waste where people live, impacting the lives of the villagers negatively.
+Later, Malathi tells him about the factories near her village dumping mercury waste where people live, negatively impacting the villagers' lives.
 Anbu is worried and tells Kodi.

 Meanwhile, Rudra is frustrated about being stereotyped as lower down in her party because she is a woman and poor.
 One night, she overhears that Arivazhagan, the State education minister from Coimbatore, actually dropped out of school and falsified his election nominations.
-She tips this information off to the Democratic party, who file a suit against the Minister.
-In a few months, The Minister loses the case and is disqualified from his position as an MLA, and the by-elections are announced for the Pollachi constituency.
+She tips this information off to the Democratic party, who file a suit against Arivazhagan.
+In a few months, Arivazhagan loses the case and is disqualified from his position as an MLA.
+The by-elections are announced for the Pollachi constituency.
 Rudra befriends the ex-minister, becomes the interim District Secretary, and then kicks him out.

-The Democratic party are excited about the by-elections, despite the notion that the then incumbent state ruling party always wins by-elections for the last 25 years, regardless of who rules.
-Kodi meets his Party Supremo, who tells him that they will talk about the opposition's scandal after the by-elections.
-Meanwhile, Anbu provides the documents about the mercury waste to Kodi, who then finds out that his ex-minister and party senior Marimuthu, and the entire Democratic party top brass, are responsible for what happened to the villagers affected by the factory, as they were the ruling party at the time.
+The Democratic party is excited about the by-elections, despite the notion that the then-incumbent state ruling party has always won by-elections for the last 25 years, regardless of who rules.
+Kodi meets his Party Supremo, who tells him that they will discuss the opposition's scandal after the by-elections.
+Meanwhile, Anbu provides the documents about the mercury waste to Kodi, who then finds out that his ex-minister and party senior Marimuthu and the entire Democratic party top brass are responsible for what happened to the villagers affected by the factory, as they were the ruling party at the time.
 Feeling betrayed, he shares this with Rudra in confidence, who brings it up at her next public speech.